This is a quick and easy baby quilt pattern using simple raw edge applique.

 The raindrops are arranged in a cascading pattern.
 It is easiest to start with the middle line of raindrops and work out.

-The tip of the first middle raindrop should be 9.5” down from the top of your background fabric and dead centre on the middle of your background fabric.
+The tip of the first middle raindrop should be 9.5” down from the top of your background fabric and dead center on the middle of your background fabric.

-The other raindrops that run down the centre should be 3.5” apart from the bottom of one raindrop to the tip of the next.
+The other raindrops that run down the center should be 3.5” apart from the bottom of one raindrop to the tip of the next.

-You should end up with approx. 10” or so from the bottom of the last centre line raindrop to the bottom of your background fabric.
+You should end up with approx. 10” or so from the bottom of the last center line raindrop to the bottom of your background fabric.

 For the other two rows hold a ruler horizontally from the first row you placed down.